orangespaceman/training-notes/html-css.md

 #### Nesting tags

-Tags should be properly nested.
+Tags should be properly nested

 ***WRONG***